 It’s also important to remember that dreams may contain several layers of meaning.
 We may uncover one layer during your session, then you may discover other layers if you continue to meditate on your dreams.
 During the session you may choose to work on current dreams or dreams that have repeated in the past.
 Feel free to ask as many questions as you wish.
 To get the most out of your session:

 - Bring your dream journal with you—try to have at least 2 to 3 dreams to discuss

 - With each dream try to record as much detail as possible including;

-- a. the date it occurred
+- The date it occurred

-- note the main emotion or emotions you felt–this is perhaps the strongest key to understanding your dreams.
+- Note the main emotion or emotions you felt–this is perhaps the strongest key to understanding your dreams.

 Questions Before Initial Dream Session There are no wrong answers here.